 - Child’s chewable dramamine

 - A change of clothes for your kiddo (or two)

-- Small bottle of detergent (for washing carseat once you get to your destination, if you are traveling)
+- Small bottle or packet of detergent (for washing carseat once you get to your destination, if you are traveling)

 Tips on cleaning carseat: